MobiFlight/mobiflight-pcbs/cube-adapter/README.md

-# MobiFlight Cube Adapter
+# MobiFlight Prototyping Board
-The MobiFlight Cube Adapter is a breakout board to learn and experiment with the different input and output devices that are supported by MobiFlight.
+The MobiFlight Prototyping Board is a breakout board to learn and experiment with the different input and output devices that are supported by MobiFlight.
 The board uses XH JST connectors of different sizes depending on the type of device.
 These connectors ensure a secure connection and correct orientation of the plugs.

-The MobiFlight Cube Adapter expects a Arduino Mega 2560 Pro Mini that is attached to the back of the board.
+The MobiFlight Prototyping Board is compatible with Arduino Mega 2560 Pro Mini that is attached to the back of the board.

 There are two configurations available:
 * Standard - [cube-adapter.mfmc](cube-adapter.mfmc)